SergeantLightning/VODS/6502/SergeantLightning/v2.0/Software/BASIC/README.md

 - There are only 26 signed 16-Bit variables, named A - Z. To use them, type a dollar sign followed by the variable's name.
 Example: $Z = 72F0
 - There is 1 array called ARR, which holds 32 values.
 You can read from it by giving an index, and write to it by giving an index + value from -32767 to 32767.
 Examples: ARR(1F), ARR(2A, -7FF0)
 - Variables are not stored as typical signed 16-Bit numbers.
 They are stored as unsigned 15-Bit numbers with the 16th bit acting as a sign bit.
 This means that 0x8100 equals -256 in this BASIC interpreter, but by standard is equal to -32512
+- Until further notice, you will need to pad words & bytes with 0s.
+This means that POKE 400,F will NOT work, but POKE 0400,0F will work.

 ## List of keywords